Who Can Join a Union?

 It’s Time for Physicians to Organize — For Our Patients’ Sake Medscape This transcript has been edited for clarity.
 Eric J. Topol, MD: Hello.
 This is Eric Topol.
 Welcome to a new episode of the podcast “Medicine and the Machine.”
 I’m with Abraham Verghese, and today we’re going to delve into my recent New …

-As the year progressed, our members demanded to have a stronger voice in health decisions affecting their patients, especially concerning public health decisions.
+As the years progress, our members demand to have a stronger voice in health decisions affecting their patients, especially concerning public health decisions.

 – UAPD President Stuart Bussey, MD, JD